porterjenkins/deep_uncertainty/README.md

 For Coin Counting, things are a bit hard-coded at the moment.
 Talk to Spencer if you want to run experiments with this dataset.

+The Vehicles dataset is fully supported -- just use the requisite [dataset class](deep_uncertainty/datasets/vedai_dataset.py).

 ### Evaluating Models

 #### Individual Models